Divya-Mondal-14/sign-language-web/README.md

 Over **70 million deaf people** worldwide use sign language as their primary communication method.
 Most of the general public doesn't understand sign language — creating a barrier in hospitals, schools, offices, and daily life.

-This app solves that by:
+This website solves that by:
 - 📷 Detecting hand gestures via webcam in real-time
-- 🧠 Using MediaPipe AI to identify 21 hand landmarks
+- 🧠 Using MediaPipe AI to identify hand landmarks
 - 🔊 Converting recognized gestures to spoken audio instantly
-- 🌐 Running entirely in the browser — no app install needed
+- 🌐 Running entirely in the browser

 ---